capsule-corp-ternoa/ternoa-doc/docs/wiki/nft-features/secretnft.md

 Secret NFTs can be used to store confidential data, for example - an image, a song, a document, or any other secured secret in encrypted form.

+Our Secret NFTs are also very easy to use.
+They can be transferred and traded just like any other NFT, but they also feature a set of advanced privacy features that will allow you to do things such as hide your asset from prying eyes, transfer seamlessly between wallets etc. These features make it possible for you to maintain complete control over the way in which your data is perceived by others while still being able to interact with them freely.

 ### How Does Secret NFTs Work?